 Some things you should know about moose

-Moose (Alces alces) are the largest member of the deer family found in the state.
-The only moose subspecies found in Utah are Shiras moose (A. a. shirasi), which are the smallest of the four moose subspecies recognized in North America.
-Adult female moose are called cows and young moose are called calves.
-Only male moose — called bulls — have antlers.
+Moose (Alces alces) are the largest member of the deer family found in Utah, and are one of four subspecies recognized in North America.
 Adult moose can weigh 800–1,200 pounds, and bulls may stand 6 feet tall at the shoulder.
+Only the bulls have antlers.
 Moose usually occur singly or in small groups.